Mordru the Merciless: Plot

 After several weeks have passed, Mordru encases Smallville in an impenetrable shield and lifts the town into orbit above Earth.
 He then unleashes his 30th century soldiers upon the people of Smallville.
 The Legionnaires, robbed of their memories, provide no protection.
-Clark Kent's best friend Pete Ross, who is fully aware that Clark is Superboy, realizes that the Boy of Steel has forgotten his super-identity.
-Since both Pete and Lana have auxiliary Legionnaire status, he enlists her aid, but is forced to reveal that Clark is Superboy.
+Clark Kent's best friend Pete Ross, who is fully aware that Clark is Superboy, (Note: Pete Ross accidentally discovered Superboy's true identity in Superboy #90 (July 1961).
+He chose to keep that knowledge to himself, with even Superboy remaining unaware that Pete shares his secret.) realizes that Superboy has forgotten his super-identity.
+Since both Pete and Lana have auxiliary Legionnaire status, (Note: Pete Ross became an honorary Legionnaire in Superboy #98 (July 1962).
+Lana Lang, in her guise as Insect Queen, became a Legion reservist in Adventure Comics #355 (April 1967).) he enlists her aid, but is forced to reveal that Clark is Superboy.
 The two manage to jog Clark's memory by showing him that, like Superboy, his hair is unbreakable.
 He then retrieves the hypnotic device and restores the memories of his teammates.

-The Legionnaires — including Pete and Lana (in her guise as Insect Queen) — launch an attack on Mordru, but they are all captured.
-The wizard conjures several of the 30th century's most notorious criminals and places the Legionnaires on trial in a mock courtroom.
+The Legionnaires — including Pete and Lana (in her guise as Insect Queen) — launch an attack on Mordru, but are captured.
+Mordru conjures several of the 30th century's most notorious criminals and places the Legionnaires on trial in a mock courtroom.
 Acting as defense attorney, Pete tries to convince the jurors that Mordru will be a threat to them if he is not stopped.
 Later, one of the jurors — the sorcerer Wraithor — tries to help the Legionnaires escape through a cavern, but is discovered by Mordru and killed.
-Mordru then summons a massive fireball of force in an effort to destroy the Legionnaires once and for all, but the energies cause the cavern to collapse.
+Mordru summons a massive fireball of force in an effort to destroy the Legionnaires once and for all, but the energies cause the cavern to collapse.
 Mordru is entombed, unable to free himself.

 With all of the Legionnaires having survived, Superboy uses the hypnosis ray to erase Lana's knowledge of his secret identity.
-But before he can do the same to Pete, Mon-El turns the ray on Superboy, causing the Boy of Steel to forget that Pete is aware of his identity.
+Before he can do the same to Pete, Mon-El turns the ray on Superboy, causing Superboy to forget that Pete knows his secret identity.
 Mon-El notes to himself that Pete must maintain his knowledge of Superboy's identity, as he is destined to save the hero's life years in the future precisely because of that knowledge.
 Upon returning to the 30th century, the Legionnaires discover that their teammates were not killed by Mordru after all.
 Dream Girl had been forewarned of Mordru's attack through one of her precognitive visions.
-She contacted her sister, the White Witch, who cast a counter-spell which deflected Mordru's attack upon the Legion and their headquarters.
+She contacted her sister, the White Witch, (Note: At this point, the White Witch was not a member of the Legion.
+She joined years later in Legion of Super-Heroes vol. 2, #294 (December 1982), following Darkseid's failed attempt to conquer the universe.) who cast a counter-spell which deflected Mordru's attack upon the Legion and their headquarters.
 Finally, Princess Projectra created an illusion which fooled the sorcerer into believing that he had succeeded.